All posts

 How to Audit Your Setup

 Security audits for AI agents follow a different pattern than traditional application security.
-You need to check configurations, tool permissions, and behavioral boundaries.
+You check configurations, tool permissions, and behavioral boundaries.

 Step 1: Inventory Your Agents